 Students are entitled to an orderly meeting to review and discuss the Incident Report submitted.
 In special circumstances as determined by the Office of Student Rights and Responsibilities in its sole discretion, meetings may be conducted via phone conference or other electronic means.

 Witnesses with firsthand and relevant information about the incident may be asked to participate in the Review Meeting.
-Please see Section VII for additional information on witnesses.
+Please see Review Meetings – Witnesses for additional information on witnesses.

 Review Officers are trained to be impartial and objective.
 Review Officers are able to dismiss themselves from the case if they have prior knowledge of the student, the incident, or do not feel they can adequately hear the case.
-For additional information on disqualification of Review Officers, please see Section VII – subsection 1.
+See Review Officers for additional information on the disqualification of Review Officers.

 This document will include a summary of facts, decision(s) of responsibility for alleged violations, and sanction information, if applicable.

-See Section XI for more information on the Appeal process.
+See Appeals for more information on the Appeal Process.

 Student Rights and Responsibilities oversees the student conduct process; there are other processes and types of meetings that the SRR Office coordinates as a way to support students in their development.
 The different types of processes are described below:

 The Office of Student Rights and Responsibilities coordinates conversations that assist students in advocating for themselves, help students understand the impact of their actions, and work to impact their communities in a positive way.
-Educational Conversations are not a part of a student’s disciplinary record, and instead are used to partner with students for student success.2.
+Educational Conversations are not a part of a student’s disciplinary record and instead are used to partner with students for student success.

 Pre-Conduct meetings are described as incidents in which a student’s behavior has not reached the level of a Student Conduct process, but the behaviors still need to be addressed and redirected.
 Students will meet with a Review Officer to discuss the incident in cases of Pre-Conduct, and the conversation will not be a part of the student’s disciplinary record.